AerialX/djmax-dongletools/README.md

 CHEATING
 ========

-While this isn't a save trainer tool, it does indeed enable savegame editing...
-C'est la vie.
-3f00-6.bin can be edited to give yourself gold/experience/etc., and 3f00-3.bin seems to hold the majority of the game's data including unlockables, discs, emblems, etc. Just don't ask me about it.
+While this isn't a save trainer tool, it does indeed enable savegame editing... `3f00-6.bin` can be edited to give yourself gold/experience/etc. and `3f00-3.bin` seems to hold the majority of the game's data including unlockables, discs, emblems, etc.